Anil Kumar (physicist)

-Anil Kumar (born 25 June 1941) is an Indian experimental physicist known for his work in the field of nuclear magnetic resonance spectroscopy.
-He is a professor at the Indian Institute of Science in Bangalore.
+Anil Kumar (25 June 1941 — 9 November 2024) was an Indian experimental physicist known for his work in the field of nuclear magnetic resonance spectroscopy.
+He was a professor at the Indian Institute of Science in Bengaluru.
+Kumar died in Bengaluru on 9 November 2024, at the age of 83.

 Early life and education

 Anil did his college studies at Meerut College (Agra University) from where he graduated in 1959 and completed his master's degree in 1961.
 From 1961 to 1964 he worked at Meerut College as a lecturer in physics, and then studied at Indian Institute of Technology Kanpur, graduating with a PhD degree in 1969 under the supervision of Prof. B. D. N. Rao.

 Anil moved to the United States for his post-doctoral studies: one year at Georgia Institute of Technology, Atlanta and two years at the University of North Carolina.

 Career

 Anil worked with Nobel laureate Richard R. Ernst as a research associate during 1973–76.
 He then worked jointly with Richard Ernst and Nobel laureate Kurt Wüthrich during 1979–80 at ETH Zurich, Switzerland, where he participated in the pioneering work on 2D NMR spectroscopy.

 Anil joined the Department of Physics in January 1977 at Indian Institute of Science, Bangalore.
 He then was a Senior Scientific Officer (1977–82), Assistant Professor (1982–84), Associate Professor (1984–1990) and Professor (1990–2003) at IISc Bangalore.

 He also held the position of chairman of the Department of Physics (1994–97).
 At IISc, he was associated with the NMR facility as Resident-in-charge (1977–82), as Joint Convener (1984–94) and as Convener (1998–2003).
 He worked on the development of modern NMR methodology, established a research group at the Indian Institute of Science Bangalore in this field, and trained a number of PhD students.
 He has published more than 150 research papers.

 Anil initially worked on the development of double-resonance NMR techniques for relaxation studies.
 He performed the first 2D NMR experiment in liquids and the first 2D Fourier imaging experiment (which is now widely used in Magnetic resonance imaging).
 He also applied two-dimensional NMR techniques to the study of biomolecules.
 He was the first to apply the two-dimensional Nuclear Overhauser Effect (2D-NOE now known as NOESY) experiment to a biomolecule, which opened the field for the determination of three-dimensional structures of biomolecules in solution by NMR spectroscopy.

 Anil also has major contributions in the field of NMR Quantum Information Processing and NMR quantum computing.
 He with his group has successfully demonstrated experimentally, distillation of pseudo pure states, implementation of logical operations and gates on 2,3 and 4 qubit systems as well as implemented 2 and 3 qubit Deutsch-Jozsa quantum algorithm, using one and two-dimensional NMR spectroscopy.